 System Restore in Windows allows you to return your system to a previous state.
 It's a handy troubleshooting tool, as it's simple to use and lets you see if your issue is software-based.

-1. Start your PC and click Repair your computer at the left bottom of the screen.
+- Start your PC and click Repair your computer at the bottom left of the screen.

-Much appreciate it if you would like to share this post.
+Much appreciate it if you would share this post.

 Check and update device drivers

-2. Check if there's any yellow triangle icon under the device driver.
+- Check if there's a yellow triangle icon under the device driver.

 Windows will install the driver on your PC automatically if there's an available driver.
-If Windows doesn't reinstall your driver, you need to go to your driver manufacturer's website to download the latest driver of your device.
+If Windows doesn't reinstall your driver, you need to go to your device manufacturer's website to download the latest driver for your device.

 Run SFC Scan

 One of the reasons why the Blue Screen of Death occurs on your Windows 7/8/10/11 is corrupted files.
-Therefore, you can use Command Prompt to run SFC Scan to check for damaged Windows system files and attempts to fix them.
+Therefore, you can use Command Prompt to run an SFC Scan to check for damaged Windows system files and attempt to fix them.

-3. Type in the below command and press Enter to run.
+- Type in the command below and press Enter to run.

 sfc/scannow